 a choreographic programming language

-Choral is a language for the programming of choreographies.
+Choral is a language for programming choreographies.
 A choreography is a multiparty protocol that defines how some roles (the proverbial Alice, Bob, etc.) should coordinate with each other to do something together.

 You can use Choral to program distributed authentication protocols, cryptographic protocols, business processes, parallel algorithms, or any other protocol for concurrent and distributed systems.
 At the press of a button, the Choral compiler translates a choreography into a library for each role.
-Developers can now use your libraries to make sure that their programs (like a client, or a service) follow your choreography correctly—see Choral’s methodology.
+Developers can then use your libraries to make sure their programs (e.g. clients and services) follow your choreography correctly—see Choral’s methodology.
 Choral makes sure that your libraries are compliant implementations of your choreography, makes you more productive, and prevents you from writing incompatible implementations of communications—see Choral’s advantages.

-Choral is currently interoperable with Java, but we plan on extending it to support also other programming languages in the future.
+Choral is interoperable with Java and we plan on extending it to support other languages in the future.
 Choral is compatible with Java in three ways:

 • its syntax is a direct extension of Java (if you know Java, Choral is just a step away);

-• you can reuse Java libraries inside of Choral code;
+• you can reuse Java libraries in Choral code;

 • the libraries generated by Choral are in pure Java with APIs that you control, and can be used inside of Java projects directly.

-Choral is a prototype: it is developed as part of an ongoing research project (see the about page), and future releases might break backwards compatibility.
-It is already usable for early adoption and teaching.
+For now, Choral is a prototype.
+The language is part of an ongoing research project (see the about page) and future releases might break backwards compatibility.
+However, Choral is already usable for early adoption and teaching.
 If you’re curious, you can try it out yourself and get in touch with us!

 Language